Kometa-Team/Kometa/docs/config/files.md

     libraries:
       Movies:
         collection_files:
-          - pmm: imdb
+          - default: imdb
     ```

-    In the above example, `collection_files` is the type of File, which tells PMM that the entries that follow will
+    In the above example, `collection_files` is the type of File, which tells Kometa that the entries that follow will
-    create/update collections and `- pmm:` is the type of Path, which PMM that the file it is looking for is a PMM
+    create/update collections and `- default:` is the type of Path, which Kometa that the file it is looking for is a
-    Defaults file.
+    Kometa Defaults file.

     These ideas will be further outlined on this page.